rcs333/VAPiD/README.md

 **After the above has completed there's still a bit of setup that needs to be done.**

-1. Download the all_virus.fasta (recommended) or compressed reference database over on the release tab, (https://github.com/rcs333/VAPiD/releases/).
-Download the .nhr .nsq and .nin file and place them in the VAPiD folder
+1. Download a reference database over on the release tab, (https://github.com/rcs333/VAPiD/releases/).
+Download the .nhr .nsq and .nin file and place them in the VAPiD folder.
+You can download all of them to see which one works best for your case.
+Pick a different reference using the `--db` flag!

 2. (Mac and Linux only )Install MAFFT using your favorite package manager ('brew install mafft' or 'sudo apt-get install mafft') or download and install from https://mafft.cbrc.jp/alignment/software/ for your appropriate system.
 (THIS IS ALREADY DONE FOR WINDOWS and is included under the GPL licence)